scenerystack/community/docs/reference/api/scenery/EnglishStringToCodeMap.md

 # EnglishStringToCodeMap

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/EnglishStringToCodeMap.ts](https://github.com/phetsims/scenery/blob/main/js/accessibility/EnglishStringToCodeMap.ts) for the most up-to-date information.

 ## Overview

 Maps the english key you want to use to the associated KeyboardEvent.codes for usage in listeners.